Twitter finally launches Communities – five years after cancelling the project

-Twitter is launching yet another feature called Communities, which is a new way of chatting to a certain group of followers about certain topics, available to testers on iOS and web for now.
+Twitter is launching yet another feature called Communities, the company revealed on Thursday morning, which is a new way of chatting to a certain group of followers about certain topics.
+The feature is available to testers on iOS and the web for now.

-After attempting its own take on Snapchat’s Stories, and then Spaces that allows users to chat in an audio room to rival Clubhouse, Communities is Twitter’s version of forums that were prevalent on many websites in the early 00s.
+After attempting its own take on Snapchat’s Stories, and then Spaces to let users chat in an audio room like rival Clubhouse, Communities is Twitter’s version of forums that were prevalent on many websites in the early 00s.

 Back before social media sites were popular, people who were interested in certain topics would go to a forum site to further discuss them.
 But with platforms such as Reddit and Facebook Groups rendering these irrelevant, Twitter has decided that there’s another way for forums to live again.